FCD/NTX Roster Rankings – July 8, 2021 – 3rd Degree

 High: 17 | Low: 29

-|A rare first teamer in an away game appearance came in Richmond at the weekend as Eddie played left back for North Texas.
+|A rare first-teamer in an away game appearance came in Richmond at the weekend as Eddie played left back for North Texas.
 That’s a big fall from starting for FCD when we last ranked. – Dan

 |30 (+2)